rishakhan21/baby-project-babi/baby-project-babi-main/README.md

 The analysis focuses on understanding:

-How ratings vary across products
+- How ratings vary across products

-How many products each brand offers
+- How many products each brand offers

-The relationship between ratings and review counts
+- The relationship between ratings and review counts

 Dataset

-The dataset contains information about Sephora beauty products, including:
+- The dataset contains information about Sephora beauty products, including:

-Product name
+- Product name

-Brand name
+- Brand name

-Customer rating
+- Customer rating

-Number of reviews
+- Number of reviews

-Engagement-related metrics
+- Engagement related metrics

-The data was sourced from Kaggle.
+- The data was sourced from Kaggle.

 Tools Used

-Python
+- Python

-Pandas
+- Pandas
+- JupyterNotebook

 Jupyter Notebook